kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 - Skewed rollout: in HA clusters where some API servers have the gate enabled and others do not, `EndpointSelector` creates that reach an old apiserver return 404 and are retried.
-The `endpointslice-controller` detects the missing API via informer registration errors and falls back to `Service`-watching for that window. `EndpointSlices` remain current; no workloads are impacted during the upgrade window.
+Explicit `EndpointSelector` objects cannot be created or reconciled through an old API server during that window.
+  Service-owned `EndpointSlices` remain current because they continue to be reconciled directly from `Service`.
+- Service projection writes can be rejected by quota, admission, or RBAC.
+The service-endpointselector-controller retries the write; until it succeeds, the derived `EndpointSelector` is absent or stale for consumers that reference it.
+This does not interrupt EndpointSlice updates for the Service itself.
 - Object volume burst: clusters with many `Services` generate a large number of `EndpointSelector` create calls when the gate is first enabled.
 The `service-endpointselector-controller` is the sole writer and is rate-limited by the standard client-go work queue, but the burst may still be visible in API server metrics.
-- Mid-reconciliation restart: a `kube-controller-manager` restart during the initial migration sync leaves a window where some `Services` do not yet have a corresponding `EndpointSelector`.
-This is safe because the controller is idempotent — the missing objects are created on the next sync.
+- Mid-reconciliation restart: a `kube-controller-manager` restart during the initial projection sync leaves a window where some `Services` do not yet have a corresponding `EndpointSelector`.
+This is safe because the controller is idempotent — the missing projections are created on the next sync, and Service-owned `EndpointSlices` continue to be reconciled directly.

 ###### What specific metrics should inform a rollback?

-Specific metric names will be defined at Beta.
 Signals to monitor:

-- Spike in `endpointslice-controller` sync error rate.
+- A relative increase in error results from `endpoint_slice_controller_syncs` for EndpointSelector reconciliation.
 - Increase in `EndpointSlice` churn (endpoints added or removed per sync).
 - API server error rate for `EndpointSelector` operations.
 - Pod readiness transitions not reflected in `EndpointSlices` within the